dfandrich/testclutch-curl-web/README.md

 is the version to deploy.
 To change these, run the script with two arguments of branch or tag and git repository location (local or remote), respectively.

+The exact Python dependency versions to use are found in the file requirements-testclutch.txt.

 The script writes the files `testclutch_deploy-commit.txt` and `testclutch_deploy-requirements.txt` which contain the commit ID of the testclutch source and the Python modules and their versions used, respectively.